GeoscienceAustralia/wagl/docs/source/hdf5.rst

 Attributes (metadata)
 ---------------------

-All datasets created by *gaip* have attributes attached to them.
+All datasets created by *wagl* have attributes attached to them.
 Each dataset class type eg *SCALAR*, *TABLE*, *IMAGE*, has its own unique attribute set, as well as some common attribute labels.
-The attributes can be printed to screen using the *gaip_ls --filename my-file.h5 --verbose* utility script, or the *gaip.hdf5.h5ls* function and setting the *verbose=True* parameter.
-Additionally one can also use HDF5's h5ls command line utility which *gaip's* version is fashioned afer.
+The attributes can be printed to screen using the *wagl_ls --filename my-file.h5 --verbose* utility script, or the *wagl.hdf5.h5ls* function and setting the *verbose=True* parameter.
+Additionally one can also use HDF5's h5ls command line utility which *wagl's* version is fashioned afer.
-The attributes can also be extracted and written to disk using the `yaml <https://en.wikipedia.org/wiki/YAML>`_ format, using the *gaip_convert* utility script, which converts Images to GeoTiff, Tables to csv, and Scalars to yaml.
+The attributes can also be extracted and written to disk using the `yaml <https://en.wikipedia.org/wiki/YAML>`_ format, using the *wagl_convert* utility script, which converts Images to GeoTiff, Tables to csv, and Scalars to yaml.

 TABLE attributes